Transforms

 Return value and error handling

 Return a str or bytes to produce output.
 Return None to produce no output (not an error).
-Raise any exception to signal failure — the exception message becomes the transform’s stderr output.
+Raise any exception to signal failure — the full traceback becomes the transform’s stderr output.

 Transformer class attributes